-Success for all students is ensured by the delivery of an enriching and structured curriculum and a whole school focus on student wellbeing that focuses on the positive recognition of student effort and achievement.
+Success for all students is ensured by delivering an enriching and structured curriculum and a whole school focus on student wellbeing that focuses on the positive recognition of student effort and achievement.

 All students are taught the skills and values necessary for success in education, life and work.
-They leave Holbrook Public School as literate, numerate, well-educated citizens who have the capability, confidence and independence to make a positive contribution to our society.
+They leave Holbrook Public School as literate, numerate, well-educated citizens who have the capability, confidence and independence to contribute to our society positively.

-Our school is strengthened by a very supportive parent and wider community and we encourage you to become actively involved in all aspects of your child's education.
+Our school is strengthened by a very supportive parent and the broader community, and we encourage you to become actively involved in all aspects of your child's education.
 You'll find many opportunities to support in the classrooms and the Parents and Citizens Association.
 Get to know the staff, especially your child's teachers, and assist where you can, so we can work together in the interests of all children in our community.

-We are very proud of our history, our values, our outstanding facilities and the high standards achieved by our students.
+We are very proud of our history, values, outstanding facilities, and students' high standards.

-If at any time you would like to speak to me, please contact the office to make an appointment.
+If you would like to speak to me, please get in touch with the office to make an appointment.